Daniel-Maris/JOREK/util/IMAS/JOREK2IDS/README.md

-# Writing IMAS MHD IDS
+# Writing timed IMAS MHD IDS from HDF5 files and generating MHD and Radiation VTK files

 IMAS needs to be set up with